 Prediction: Dallas 27, New York 24

 New Orleans Saints vs. Minnesota Vikings

 In this week’s episode of The Old and the Reckless, we see the return of Adrian Peterson to Minnesota.
 After giving the best nine years of his life to the Vikings, Peterson got cast aside.
 Now the 32-year-old phenom comes back as a member of the Saints only to find that his former team has replaced him with a younger Dalvin Cook.
 DUN DUN DUN DUN.
 Peterson tries his best to exact his revenge, but New Orleans just doesn’t have the firepower, and Minnesota prevails.
 Tune in next week for the latest installment of The Old and the Reckless.

 Los Angeles Chargers vs. Denver Broncos

 Week one of the NFL regular season comes to an end Monday night as the Chargers take on the Broncos in a game that figures to be low scoring.
 Denver is starting Trevor Simian, and the Broncos defense packs a bigger punch than the kicking net that took out Odell Beckham Jr. last season.
-That means touchdowns will be rarer than a Russell Wilson sighting at a Future concert.
 Los Angeles is returning a healthy Keenan Allen and Melvin Gordon, but that Broncos defense will prove too powerful.